Killthebug/Bika-Lims-Wiki/Home.md

     http://admin:password@example.bikalabs.com/manage

-or, if on the same host
+or, if your browser and server is on the same host

     http://admin:password@localhost:8030/manage

-## 17: Add a Bika site
+## 17: Add a Plone site with Bika extensions

 Add a Plone site with the Bika extension, noting its instance name by selecting the "Bika LIMS" option.